louisaxel-ambroise/epcis/README.md

 #### Implemented Features

-This is the list of planned and implemented 2.0 features in the repository:
+This is the list of implemented 2.0 features in the repository:

 - Capture
   - [x] Capture list of Events